Unify Credit Union

 Data we get about where you are, such as may come from your mobile phone, or the address where you connect a computer to the internet.

-Details about how you use our products and services.
+Details about how you use our products and services and other organisations, this may come from bank statements.

 Technical